 The following documents must be completed and sent to MAA.
-These documents may be scanned and sent via email to Sara Lang, MAA Waiting Child Coordinator; however, we must receive the original signed documents for your adoption case file.
+These documents may be scanned and sent via email to Sarah Hansen, MAA Child Advocate and Hosting Coordinator; however, we must receive the original signed documents for your adoption case file.

 - Agency Application

 - Adoption Letter of Application/Letter of Intent

 Please refer to the Sample LOI for the format of this document.
 Two (2) originals of this letter, signed and notarized must be mailed to MAA for your adoption process.
 Your plan needs to be specific to the child you are intending to adopt.
 Please email your letter to Sarah@MadisonAdoption.org for review PRIOR to notarization.
 The letter MUST include the following: